tiganabryan/varied-intake-calculator/README.md

 - deficit: the difference between the calories consumed and the tdee, this is what causes weight loss

 # features
-- female bmr, tdee, and deficit calculations from form input
+- male and female bmr, tdee, and deficit calculations from form input
 - displays javascript variable values in HTML
 - nested rows
 - customized bootstrap with sass